-In May 2008, the Port, BNSF Railway Company and King County signed acquisition agreements that will result in the Port's acquisition of the 42-mile ERC from BNSF.
-The Port and King County have requested federal Surface Transportation Board (STB) approval to rail-bank the southern portion (Renton-Woodinville and the Rethnond-Woodinville spury.
-Commercial freight use will continue on the northern section from Woodinville to Snohomish via an operation agreement between the Port and a third-party "shortline" operator.
-By purchashing the corridor, the Port ensures that it is owned by the public and available for transportation needs in the future.
-Without the Port's involvement, the corridor might have been sold in small sections, fragmenting the corridors and preventing any further public use.
-In October 2008, the agreement closing date was extended to March 31, 2009 due to the credit market difficulties.
+In May 2008, the Port, BNSF Railway Company and King County signed acquisition agreements that will result in the Port's acquisition of the 42-mile BRC from BNSF.
+The Port and King County have requested federal Surface Transportation Board (STB) approval to rail-bank the agreement between the Port and a third-parity "shortline" operator.
+By purchasing the corridor, the Port ensures that it is owned by the public and available for transportation needs in the future.
+Without the Port's involvement, the confider might have been sold in small sections, fragmenting the corridor and preventing any further public use.
+In October 2005, the agreement closing date was extended to March 31, 2009 the to the credit market difficulties. southern portion (Renton-Woodinville and the Redmond-Woodinville spur).
+Commercial freight use will continue on the northern section from Woodinville to Snohomish via an operation

-When the acquisition transaction is complete, the Port and King County will begin a regional public process to gain input on how King County citizens would like to see the rail corridor used.
+When the acquisition transaction is complete, the Port and King Ceunty will begin a regional public process to gain input on how King County citizens would like to see the rail corridor used.
 The federal rail banking program allows rail corridors to be preserved through interim